Admission Criteria and Enrolment

 TOEFL (code number 3607)/ IELTS or equivalent test is required since compulsory classes are taught in English.
 The latter requirement is waived for graduates of Anglophone universities or programmes.
 Students with no prior knowledge of French are eligible to apply.
 Work experience is recommended but not mandatory.

-Applications are reviewed in their entirety and preliminary decisions are released via email in late May 2014.
+Applications are reviewed in their entirety and preliminary decisions are released via email in late May, early June each year.
 Final decisions are not released until all application components are received.

 Please note the Faculty is now called Faculty of Sciences of Society

-The information regarding the details about the enrolment may be find in the admission's service:
+The information regarding the details about the enrolment and admissions please visit the admission's service:

 For all further questions please contact: